The 4th day of our tour was spent in Ocean Park Hong Kong. It wasn’t all about the aquarium and the marine animal shows, but also for jittery fun.

-There is no room for kinetophobic, tachophobic, and acrophobic.
+There is no room for kinetophobes, tachophobes, and acrophobes in Ocean Park.
 It isn’t a good place to hang out for individuals with weak resolution and, most importantly, not for those who tend to spoil the enthusiasm.
 For daredevil wannabes, Ocean Park Hong Kong is a good place to start with.

 The park has two main sections; the Waterfront and the Summit.
 The kiddie attractions like Grand Aquarium, the Hong Kong Jockey Club Sichuan Treasures (home of the Pandas), the Aqua City, the Old Hong Kong Games Zone, Amazing Asian Animals, and the Whiskers Harbour are all located in the Waterfront.
 On the other hand, the escape for those who haven’t completely left their childhood are found in the Summit such as the Hair Raiser, the Flash, the Rapids, Mine Train, and the Abyss.

 We started out tour with a meet and greet with the pandas, which was one of the ultimate dreams of a friend.
-Though I couldn’t relate to her tears, I was happy, knowing that those tears were tears of joy.
+Though I couldn’t relate to her tears, I was happy, knowing that those tears she shed were tears of joy.

 Afterwards, we headed to the Grand Aquarium to meet my competitors of the sea.
 I wasn’t completely marveled because I was used to this kind of scenery (the actual ones) when I was younger.
-I went fishing with my dad, swim with the netted school of fishes, and dive with these undersea creatures.
+I went fishing with my dad, swam with the netted school of fishes, and dived with these undersea creatures.

-After the fishy tour, we proceeded to Old Hong Kong where the cable car station to the Summit is located.
-We knew that the morning ride was our only chance to ride the park’s cable car so we didn’t let go of that chance.
+After the tour with the fishes, we headed to Old Hong Kong where the cable car station to the Summit is located.
+We were aware that the morning ride was our only chance to ride the park’s cable car, so we didn’t let go of that chance.

 Some of the girls were hesitant but we did not allow anyone to leave or back out.
-When it was our turn, we couldn’t do anything else but be carried away, felt the rush and succumbed the jitters.
+When it was our turn, backing out was not an option.
+We gave in to excitement, felt the rush, and then succumbed the jitters.

-We decided to fuel up at the nearby sandwich shop (within Ocean Park vicinity].
+We decided to fuel up at the nearby sandwich shop [within Ocean Park vicinity].

 To reach the Ocean Park, get off at the Admiralty station of the MTR and take Bus #629.
 When we visited Ocean Park, tickets are sold for HKD280.00 but was recently raised to HKD320.00.